matshidisokekana/nyc-green-taxi-analysis-report/README.md

    - Limiting data to the *top 10 locations* ensures better visualization performance.
    - Reduces clutter in the reports, making insights more actionable.

+## *Modeling*
+This project uses a *flat-table approach* rather than a traditional star schema.
+The dataset consists of *three main flat tables*:

+1. *taxitype*:
+   - Contains taxi descriptions and trip types.

+2. *taxizone*:
+   - Maps *LocationID* to Boroughs and Zones.
+   - Includes service zones for additional classification.

+3. *tripsdata2023*:
+   - Includes *pickup (PULocationID) and drop-off (DOLocationID) location details*.
+   - VendorID to differentiate service providers.

+### *Flat-Table Approach Justification*
+- *Simplifies data integration* by keeping all relevant fields within a few tables.
+- *Avoids complex joins* in Power BI, improving performance for *large datasets*.
+- Suitable for *quick aggregations* and visual analysis.